 5.2 Comparison with Existing Literature

 Previous deep learning–based malaria detection studies have reported accuracies ranging from 95% to 97%.
+Where are the studies?
 While these results are encouraging, many studies lacked rigorous cross-validation procedures, formal statistical testing, or sufficiently large datasets to ensure generalizability.

 The present study advances the existing literature by utilizing a relatively large and balanced dataset of 12,000 images, which improves model robustness.
 It also incorporates 5-fold cross-validation to reduce performance variance and enhance reliability.
 In addition, McNemar’s statistical test was conducted to confirm the model’s significant superiority over baseline classifiers such as Support Vector Machines (SVM).
 Furthermore, this study reports a comprehensive set of diagnostic metrics, rather than relying solely on overall accuracy.